Can You Ever Forgive Me?: Development and casting

-In 2011, when the project was first conceived, Sam Rockwell was set to play the character of Jack Hock.
-In April 2015, it was announced that Julianne Moore would play Lee Israel, with Nicole Holofcener set to direct from her own screenplay.
+In 2011 when the project was first conceived, Sam Rockwell was set to play the character of Jack Hock.
+In April 2015 it was announced that Julianne Moore would play Lee Israel, with Nicole Holofcener set to direct from her own screenplay.
 On May 14, 2015, Chris O'Dowd joined the cast.
 In July 2015, Moore and Holofcener dropped out of the project due to "creative conflicts."
-In May 2016, Melissa McCarthy—whose husband, Ben Falcone, had been cast in a supporting role in Holofcener's film—was confirmed to have been cast as Israel, with Marielle Heller directing from Holofcener's script.
-In January 2017, Richard E. Grant, Jane Curtin, Dolly Wells, Anna Deavere Smith, and Jennifer Westfeldt joined the cast.
+In May 2016 Melissa McCarthy—whose husband, Ben Falcone, had been cast in a supporting role in the film—was confirmed to have been cast as Israel, with Marielle Heller directing from Holofcener's script.
+In January 2017 Richard E. Grant, Jane Curtin, Dolly Wells, Anna Deavere Smith, and Jennifer Westfeldt joined the cast.
 Westfeldt does not appear in the finished film, as the storyline featuring her character was deleted.

 Filming

-Filming, which took place in New York City, began in January 2017 and concluded on March 2, 2017.
+Filming in New York City began in January 2017 and concluded on March 2, 2017.
+The film takes liberties in depicting Lee's relationship with Jack: the friendship's rupturing had nothing to do with Lee's cat (it was entirely about Jack turning Lee in for the forgeries, which the film does present accurately) and after that happened Lee and Jack had no reconciliation and zero contact before his death from AIDS-related complications.
+A scripted scene had the true-to-life moment where Lee saw Jack in a NYC medical clinic for indigent people and barely restrained herself from tripping him as he walked past her without seeing her, but it wasn't filmed.